Yixing railway station

 Yixing railway station (宜兴站) is a railway station in Yixing, Wuxi, Jiangsu, China.
 It is an intermediate stop on the Nanjing–Hangzhou high-speed railway.
 It opened with the line on 1 July 2013.

-Yixing Station is a second-class station under the jurisdiction of China Railway Shanghai Bureau Group Co., Ltd. It is an intermediate station of Ninghang High-speed Railway and the terminal station of Yantaixichangyi Intercity Railway.
-In the future, with the construction of Yantaixichangyi Intercity Railway, Yixing Station will usher in the renovation and expansion project of the platform and station building.
+Yixing Station is a second-class station under the jurisdiction of China Railway Shanghai Bureau Group Co., Ltd. It is an intermediate station of Ninghang high-speed railway and the terminal station of the future Yancheng–Yixing intercity railway.
+With its construction, Yixing Station will be renovated and its platform and station building will be expanded.